ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 Check you haven't disabled magnification and zoom.

-**Why?** People with visability challenges might need to enlarge text or images Check the meta viewport tag in your site's head element.
+**Why?** People with visability challenges might need to enlarge text or images.
+Check the meta viewport tag in your site's head element.
 If you see maximum-scale, minimum-scale, user-scalable=no, or user-scalable=0, remove these.

 ---